clulab/releases/lrec2020-pat/README.md

 <a name="highlights"></a>
 ### Highlights
 Treat the dependency parsing problem as a tagging problem.
 For each token, the tag to be predicted is the relative position of the corresponding head.
+Using the current token and its predicted head, we then predict the label.
+This simple architecture performs well.
+For example, we obtain <b>92.69%</b> UAS and <b>90.25%</b> LAS on English, <b>92.95%</b> UAS and <b>89.87%</b> LAS on French, and <b>88.44%</b> UAS and <b>83.44%</b> LAS on German.

+Our trained models are available at [OSF PaT](https://osf.io/xpr27/), together with the data we used.

 <a name="environment_setup"></a>
 ### Environment set-up